TomasHubelbauer/qr-channel/README.md

 This is an experiment in establishing WebRTC peer connection with a data channel between two devices equipped with web cams by exchanging QR codes with offer/answer SDP data and ICE candidate data.

+I also have a Web Bluetooth based solution in the works, [BT Channel](https://github.com/TomasHubelbauer/bt-channel).

 ## Running

 [